braydentam/randall/README.md

 # Randall - CS 35L Project

 ## Overview
-Randall is a Random Byte Generator is a command-line interface (CLI) tool designed for generating random bytes.
+Randall is a Random Byte Generator, a CLI tool designed for generating random bytes.

 ## Features
 - **Seed Sources**: Choose from hardware, software, or file-based seed sources.